SMASH999-x/CTF-Writeups/README.md

-# CTF-Writeups
+# CTF Writeups

-My CTF writeups, walkthroughs, and notes from PicoCTF, TryHackMe, and OverTheWire.
+Welcome!

+This repository contains my writeups and notes while solving CTF challenges.

+## Platforms

+- PicoCTF
+- TryHackMe
+- OverTheWire
+- And Others
+## Categories

+- General Skills
+- Linux
+- Web Exploitation

+> These writeups are created for learning and documentation purposes.